-In its Salon series of lectures the Legatum Institute hosts scholars, writers, artists and public figures who, in conversation with an invited audience, discuss some of the issues that are fundamental to the success of societies that are free, prosperous and enterprising.
+In its Salon series of lectures the Legatum Institute hosted scholars, writers, artists and public figures who, in conversation with an invited audience, discussed some of the issues that are fundamental to the success of societies that are free, prosperous and enterprising.

 Ranging widely across the arts, sciences and humanities, the lectures promote a discourse between cultural, philosophical, economic and political modes of enquiry.

 The Salon Series has now finished, however, the Legatum Institute's work on how culture contributes to prosperous societies continues.
 Further information available here.

 Prosperity on the Edge: 1913-14 The Last Year of Peace (Autumn/Winter 2013)

 An extraordinary period in human history came to a sudden and cataclysmic end in the summer of 1914.
 Nineteenth century Europe was an expansionist and prosperous civilisation.
 Its economy boomed, the arts and humanities flourished, scientific progress accelerated, personal liberty became the birthright of increasing numbers of people.
 And from 1871 onwards, Western Europe was at peace.
 The Autumn lecture series relived the last year of peace as experienced in the lives of key individuals.
 Their achievements and pre-occupations in the year 1913-14 illustrate the multi-faceted nature of a brilliant culture - one whose legacy helped to shape the world we live in today.

 | ||Ideas: The Deadly Simplicities of Adolf von Harnack: Liberal Theology in Germany on the Eve of the Great War |